pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 > [!Note]
 > The route will direct all traffic (0.0.0.0/0) to the next hop type of VirtualAppliance, which is the firewall instance.
 The next hop IP address is the private IP address of the firewall, which is stored in the environment variable $FW_PRIVATE_IP.
 This way, the traffic from the AKS subnet will be routed to the firewall instance on its private endpoint.
 This will allow you to perform inspection on outbound traffic.

-9) Associate the route table with the AKS subnet.
+11) Associate the route table with the AKS subnet.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 az network vnet subnet update \